ysraell/random-forest-mc/README.md

 - [Plus] Add a method to return the list of feaures and their degrees of importance.
 - Set validation threshold reseting for each new tree optional pasing by parameter.
 - Docstring.
+- Add new a predition weighted tree voting using survived scores.

 ### TODO V2.0:

 - Extender for predict by regression.
 - Refactor to use NumPy or built in Python features as core data operations.
-- Add new class derived with a weighted tree voting using survived scores.